ge-duta/azure-acp-public/README.md

-# azure-acp-public
+# Azure Team
-This is the public repo for ACP!!!!!!
+This is the public repo for the Automation Cloud Practice Project

+## Table of Contents

 Active Directory VM with a Domain Controller:
 - placeholder